Lange EA 42

-The Lange EA 42 is an electrical aero engine designed for self launching gliders.
+The Lange EA 42 is an electric aero engine designed for self launching gliders.
 It is produced in Germany by Lange Aviation for their Antares 20E glider.

 Development

 The EA 42 combines an EM 42 brushless 42 kW electric external rotor motor with a related engine control system and power electronics.
 The motor drives a two-bladed composite fixed pitch propeller with a diameter of 2 m.
 It is powered by a battery pack.